US sanctions Colombia’s President Gustavo Petro, escalating Trump feud

 “He’d better watch it, or we’ll take very serious action against him and his country,” Trump said of Petro.
 “What he has led his country into is a death trap.”

 Petro, in response, threatened to sue Trump for slander.
-The US leader has called Petro a “drug dealer”, “thug” and “bad guy”, among other things.
+The US leader has called Petro a “drug dealer”, “thug”, and “bad guy”, among other things.

 The spat between the two presidents has left their countries’ diplomatic relations frayed, with Colombia recently recalling its ambassador from Washington, DC.